Lakhpur: Sports tournament

-A Kabbaddi and sports tournament was hosted at the Lakhpur Government Senior Secondary School between 4 and 6 March 2011.
+A Kabaddi and sports tournament was hosted at the Lakhpur Government Senior Secondary School between 4 and 6 March 2011.
 Various villages entered the tournament which included Sangatpur, Jagpalpur, Ghumana, Manaka, Harkowal and Akalgarh.

 Religion

 Lakhpur is a mix of Sikhs and Hindus.
 It also has a Muslim Gujjar and Bazigar settlement.

 Location of Lakhpur

 Lakhpur is located east of the Phagwara-Hoshiarpur Road.
 Heading north from Phagwara for 5 km, one must turn right opposite Khatti and travel for 2.2 km on the Chak Prema-Lakhpur Road.

 Gurdwara Sahib Guru Granth Sahib

 During the times of Guru Arjan Dev Ji, the village was known as Lakhu Pur.
 People of the village used to go to Amritsar to pay homage to Guru Arjan Dev Ji.
 Remembering this, Guru Hargobind Sahib Ji and Sri Guru Har Rai Sahib Ji visited Lakhpur where they held congregations to preach about Sikhism.

 The people of Lakhpur built a dharamshala on the spot where the congregations were held.
 Later, Gurdwara Sahib Guru Granth Sahib was built on the same exact spot.